Phase coding semi-quantum key distribution system based on the Single-state protocol: Experiment and Results

-Based on the previous description, to implement classical operations in SQKD, we employ a selective modulation approach in our scheme instead of the original measure-and-resend method.
-In the asymmetric Mach-Zehnder interferometer section, we introduce a delay of 2.9ns between the two pulses due to the arm length difference.
-Due to the action of PMPBS, the two light pulses will propagate along the fast axis and slow axis of the polarization-maintaining fiber, respectively.
+Based on the previous description, to implement classical operations in SQKD, we employ a “selective modulation” method in our scheme instead of the “original measure-and-resend” method.
+In the AMZI, we introduce a delay of 2.9ns between the two pulses for the arm length difference.
+The two light pulses are separated by AMZI and propagate along the fast axis and slow axis of the polarization-maintaining fiber respectively.
 For simplicity, we will refer to them as ${P_F}$ and ${P_L}$.
-When the pulses arrive at Alice's side, Alice selectively modulates ${P_L}$ using her phase modulator.
-When the pulses are reflected back to Bob, Bob modulates the pulses using his phase modulator.
+When the pulses arrive at Alice, Alice selectively modulates ${P_L}$ using her phase modulator (PM3).
+When the pulses are reflected back to Bob, Bob modulates the pulses using his phase modulator (PM2).
 Due to the Faraday rotation conjugate effect, the polarization of pulse will rotate by $90^{\circ}$.
-Consequently, both ${P_F}$ and ${P_L}$ will return to the beam splitter (BS) simultaneously and undergo interference.
-Ultimately, depending on the phase difference, the pulses will be detected by either SPD1 or SPD2.
+Consequently, both ${P_F}$ and ${P_L}$ will return to the PMBS simultaneously and undergo interference.
+Finally, depending on the phase difference, the pulses will be detected by either SPD1 or SPD2.

-The “selective modulation” operation in this paper is described in detail below.
-Bob sends light pulses.
-A pulse signal with a repetition frequency of 100MHz and a voltage of 2.95V, generated by SS1, drives the phase modulator PM1.
+The “selective modulation” operation is described in detail below: Bob sends light pulses.
+A pulse signal with a repetition frequency of 100MHz generated by SS1, drives the phase modulator PM1.
 Then the PM1 consistently applies $\frac{\pi }{2}$ phase modulation on ${P_L}$.
-If Alice chooses CTRL, she does not apply voltage to the phase modulator, and the light pulse will be reflected to Bob directly.
+If Alice chooses CTRL, she does not drive the phase modulator, and the light pulse will be reflected to Bob directly.
 If Alice chooses SIFT(0), she applies $\frac{\pi }{2}$ phase modulation on ${P_L}$.
-In this circumstance, PM3 is driven by a pulse signal with a repetition frequency of 100MHz and a voltage of 2.01V, generated from SS2.
-If Alice chooses SIFT(1), she applies $ - \frac{\pi }{2}$ phase modulation on ${P_L}$.
-In this circumstance, PM3 is driven by a pulse signal with a repetition frequency of 100MHz and a voltage of -1.78V (achieved by changing the signal polarity).
-To maintain the Faraday effect, Alice needs to modulate the forward and backward pulses twice in the same manner, which can be ensured by controlling the length of the fiber between PM3 and FM.
-Due to the identical modulation twice, the required voltage for applying $\frac{\pi }{2}$ phase modulation is correspondingly reduced.
+In this situation, PM3 is driven by a pulse signal with a repetition frequency of 100MHz, generated from SS2.
+If Alice chooses SIFT(1), she applies $ - \frac{\pi }{2}$ phase modulation on ${P_L}$, achieved by changing the signal polarity.
+In order not to disrupt the Faraday effect, Alice needs to modulate the forward and backward pulses in the same way twice.
+This can be achieved by controlling the length of the fiber between PM3 and FM.